 I get why you might.
 Maybe you even ask yourself, “Who am I to have multiple orgasms when Susie can’t even have one?!”

 That type of thinking doesn’t help anyone.
-It doesn’t’ help Susie have more orgasms and it may prevent your own.
+It doesn’t help Susie have more orgasms and you may end up c*nt-blocking yourself!

 Instead, send some extra thanks up to god, the Universe, or whatever higher power you believe in…and get back to enjoying all the juicy benefits of orgasm (like happiness, better skin, and so much more).
-And send Susie (and/or her partner) my guide to better orgasms so she can start enjoying them as well. 😉
+And then send Susie (and/or her partner) this article so she can start enjoying them as well. 😉